Eduardo-Balistieri/sevastopol-terminal-react/README.md

+# sevastopolTerminalReact
-interface based in sevastopol terminal made with react
+Interface based in sevastopol terminal made with react